COSC3020/tail-recursion-vijaykodru/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+The asymptotic time complexity for both tail recursive fibonacci and non tail recursive version is same $\Theta(n)$.
+This is because both of them do one step at a time in creating the next fibonacci number using the previous two elements of the array.
+This linear implementation of the code makes the recursive do the same but doing it at the end of the fucntion by calling the function itself as the return value.